Ambita/samhandling_megler_boligbyggelag_docs/docs/salgsmelding.md

   * kjopesum (purchase price) - What the object was sold for
   * datoAkseptBud (bid accepted date) - The date the bid was accepted
   * datoOverdragelse (transfer date) - The date the object will be transferred
-  * forbeholdBud (bid reservation) - Any special considerations for the bid as free text
+  * forbeholdBud (bid reservation) - Set to true if there are reservations tied to the accepted bid
 * bolig (housing) - information about the object.
 Fetched from broker system
   * prom (sum primærrom)
   * bra (sum bruksareal)